ip10111/jekyll-support-files/README.md

-# SEO Fragments
+# Jekyll Files

-Collection of site files, to help SEO.
+Collection of files to support jekyll site.